 Missed Episode #1?

 Read the Transcripts – Episode #1 – Selling Concert Apparel on eBay.

 Consign Your Zippo Lighters

-If you have a collection of lighters and no time to list them, contact me and share the details at: Contact Danna
+Do you have a collection of lighters?
+I’m happy to help you get them listed on eBay.
+Please contact me and share the details at Contact Danna